henryjameslau/henryjameslau.github.io/_posts/2018-11-27-national-trust-project.md

 <div class="flourish-embed" data-src="visualisation/167193"></div><script src="https://public.flourish.studio/resources/embed.js"></script>

 ## Methodology
 First had to [scrape](https://github.com/henryjameslau/national-trust-scraper/blob/master/Scraper/Nat%20Trust.ipynb) the National Trust website.
 This was my first go at learning how to scrape with python and it was quite easy.
 Thanks to [Jure](https://twitter.com/JureStabuc) for teaching me.
+The data was scraped on 23 July 2018 so I expect prices may have been altered since.

 Second, I found out each National Trust place comes with the titles for it's tickets.
 For example there was